Closing the Employment Gap by Investing in Tomorrow’s Workforce

 How we do it?

 STEP-UP OMAHA! recruits, trains, and places prepared Omaha youth and young adults age 14 to 21, in mutually beneficial paid summer jobs and work experience opportunities.
-STEP-UP OMAHA! builds on the Empowerment Network and community partners’ successes in hiring and placing over 6,000 participants over the past fourteen years.
+STEP-UP OMAHA! builds on the Empowerment Network and community partners’ successes in hiring and placing over 7,000 participants over the past fifteen years.
 Based on its commitment to building a highly competitive workforce of the future, the City of Omaha is prepared to make a significant investment in helping to expand the employment program.

 Here are the four ways that you can invest in this vitally important initiative: